henrivalimaa/solteq-hrm/README.md

 2. Navigate to the folder where you cloned this repository
 3. Run `docker run server python server/manage.py createsuperuser`
 4. Fill user credentials
-4. Open your browser and navigate to [localhost:4200/login](localhost:4200/login).
+4. Open browser and navigate to [localhost:4200/login](localhost:4200/login).

 ## Development server setup

 ### Client (Angular)

-Build and run application:
+Build and run `client`:
 1. Navigate to `/client` folder
 2. Run commands: